 2012 Foreign Policy's Top 100 Global Thinkers

-He is the author of The Happiness Hypothesis (2006) and of the New York Times bestsellers The Righteous Mind (2012) and The Coddling of the American Mind (2018, with Greg Lukianoff).
+He is a prolific author of era-defining works, including the 2006 title The Happiness Hypothesis and the New York Times bestsellers The Righteous Mind and The Coddling of the American Mind.